Dornat/Camagru/README.md

 This is a first project from Web Branch of School 42.

+[Click Here](https://sleepy-waters-92816.herokuapp.com/index.php) to see it in action.
+I deployed it to Heroku.

 ## Summary

 > The goal of this project is to build a web application a little more complex than the previous ones with a little less means.